professorplumb/ValidAJAX/README.md

 Should return the "namespace" for this input's (and likely for the whole form's) validation URL, appended to `validationURLPrefix`.
-By default returns the first attribute found of `data-validajax-namespace`, `name`, and `id` on the input's form.
+By default returns the first attribute found of `data-validajax-namespace`, `name`, and `id` on the input's form, sanitized of metacharacters.

 Consists of the bolded part of this sample endpoint URL: /ajax/validation/**myform**/first_name

 #### `getURLEndpoint($input)`

 Should return the endpoint for this input's validation URL, appended to `validationURLPrefix` and the result of calling `getURLNamespace()` for this input.
-By default returns the input's `name` attribute lowercased.
+By default returns the input's `name` attribute sanitized of metacharacters.

 Consists of the bolded part of this sample endpoint URL: /ajax/validation/myform/**first_name**